maximbaz/dotfiles/README.md

 ☑ btrfs snapshots for easy system recovery.

-> Snapshots are automatically taken before and after each pacman transaction and added to GRUB.
+> Snapshots are automatically taken before and after each pacman transaction for easy system recovery.

 ## Usage: